MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

 written in the middle of the time interval specified by :varlink:`frequency`.

 There is a special case when :varlink:`calendarDumps` is ``.TRUE.``.
-In this case any value of :varlink:`frequency` between 2592000 and 2678400 seconds (30 and 31 days) triggers monthly output according to the specified calendar and any value betweeen 31104000 and 31968000 seconds (360 and 370 days) triggers yearly output.
-In this case, the parameter :varlink:`timePhase` can be used to start the averaged or snapshot output put after ``N`` months or years, where the "unit" month or year is defined by the value of :varlink:`frequency`.
-For example, if you specify :varlink:`frequency` = 31363217 seconds (363 days and 17 seconds, we choose this example to make our point clear) for yearly output, :varlink:`timePhase` needs be ``50*31363217 = 1568160850`` to start writing averaged output to disk after 50 years, exactly (taking into account all possible leap years, etc.).
+In this case, any value of :varlink:`frequency` between 2592000 and 2678400 seconds (30 and 31 days) triggers monthly output according to the specified calendar and any value betweeen 31104000 and 31968000 seconds (360 and 370 days) triggers yearly output.
+The parameter :varlink:`timePhase` can still be used to start the averaged or snapshot output after ``N`` months or years, where now the "unit" month or year is defined by the value of :varlink:`frequency`.
+For example, if you specify :varlink:`frequency` = 31363217 seconds (363 days and 17 seconds, this awkward example is deliberate to make our point clear) with :varlink:`calendarDumps` ``=.TRUE.``, the model will write yearly averages at the end of each calendar year exactly; to start writing averages only after ``N=50``, :varlink:`timePhase` needs be ``50*31363217 = 1568160850`` (taking into account all possible leap years, etc.).

 The :varlink:`fileFlags` parameter is explained in :numref:`diagnostic_fileFlags`.
 Only the first three characters matter.
 The